Why my Gingerbread Cheeseball Makes Gingerbread Men Jealous

 I do.
 I was about 8 or 9, and climbing the walnut tree behind my grandmother's church with the local kids.
 I had just nearly (kind of) climbed to the top of the tree and was so excited about my summit that I shouted down to the adults so they could marvel in my feat.

 But no one said anything.
-I’ll just wait a moment, I thought, leaning against a branch.
-When after a few minutes nothing happened, I looked around.
+I'll just wait a moment, I thought, leaning against a branch.
+Then two minutes later I looked around.
 Where had everyone gone?

-The adults were still there, I quickly learned.
-It was just that instead of looking at me, they were laughing over a 4 year-old with bouncing curls who was giggling and spinning circles below me.
-On the ground (she didn’t even climb anything)!
-Spinning circles (the world’s easiest shape)!
+The adults were still there.
+But instead of watching me, they were cooing over a 4 year-old with bouncing curls who was spinning in circles beneath the tree.
+On the ground!
+She didn't even climb anything!
+And circles-the world's easiest shape!
 It was then I knew things had changed.
-Unless there was a teenager present, I would never be the cutest kid in the room again.
-My reign… was over.
+Unless there was a teenager present, I would never be the cutest kid in the room AGAIN.

-While I’m not saying that gingerbread people are passé or no longer adorable, I’m just wondering if they are feeling a little of the same thing when served next to my amazing gingerbread cheeseball like I did that day up in the tree.
+While I'm not saying that gingerbread people are passé or no longer adorable, I wonder if they feel jealous when served on a holiday dessert table next to my amazing gingerbread cheeseball like I did that day up in the tree.

 Here are some reasons why my gingerbread cheeseball might make gingerbread people jealous.